FirelyTeam/Vonk.Plugin.DocumentOperation/README.md

 ## Limitations

 Currently the following limitations exist in the implemenation:
-* No digital signature is added on the created document.
+* No digital signature is added on the created document
 * Absolute (remote) references are not included in a document
+* \_graph parameter is not implemented

 ## Tests